cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   simplicity and ease of implementation.
 - The DH-OPRF and HMQV instantiation of OPAQUE in {{JKX18}}, Figure 12 uses a different transcript than that which is described in this specification.
-In particular, the key exchange transcript specified in {{ake-protocol}} is a superset of the transcript as defined in {{JKX18}}.
+In particular, the key exchange transcript specified in {{3dh-protocol}} is a superset of the transcript as defined in {{JKX18}}.
 This was done to align with best practices, such as is done for key exchange protocols like TLS 1.3 {{RFC8446}}.
 - Neither {{JKX18}} nor {{I-D.krawczyk-cfrg-opaque-03}} included wire format details for the